xiinthanh/Multidisciplinary-Project/README.md

 Technology used:
   - AI: whether there is a person at the door, if yes whether that person wears a mask or not.
   - IoT service (Adafruit).
-  - Simple hardware (Arduino) is used to get people's temperature.
+  - Simple hardware (Arduino) is used to get body temperature.
-  - Data Analytics (Calculate average temperature).
+  - Data Analytics (Calculate average body temperature).
-  - Extra feature: control by password.
+  - Extra feature: open the door by password.

-## 2.